-Significant progress has been made in developing improved parameterizations of cumulus convection (Randall and Pan 1992), based on generalization of the parameterization of Arakawa and Schubert (1974).
-The key idea is to introduce the cumulus kinetic energy as a prognostic variable.
-This approach allows the strict quasi-equilibrium closure to be relaxed, resulting in drastic simplification and computational economy.
-The temporal and spatial distributions of cumulus precipitation are smoother with the new parameterization than with the standard Arakawa-Schubert implementation.
-We are currently working to further generalize the parameterization by allowing cloud bases at multiple levels, simultaneously.
+Significant progress has been made in developing improved parameterizations of cumulus convection (Randall and Pan 1993), based on a generalization of Arakawa and Schubert's parameterization (1974).
+The key idea is to introduce the cumulus kinetic energy as a prognostic variable, which allows the quasi-equilibrium closure to be relaxed.
+The result is drastic simplification and computational economy.
+The temporal and spatial distributions of cumulus precipitation are smoother with the new implementation than with the standard Arakawa-Schubert implementation.
+We are currently working to further generalize the parameterization by including downdrafts and allowing cloud bases at multiple levels, simultaneously.